-Work here is closely marked and relevant next steps are identified for every child by the teacher.
+Work here is closely marked for most year groups and relevant next steps are identified for every child by the teacher.
+For Year 6 there is a different approach so that the work can be used for end of KS2 assessments.
 Every child responds to this marking in the next session.
 In addition, children are made aware of end of year expectations to refer to in self-assessment.
+We recognise also that verbal feedback can often be more impactful than written both in Big Writing and elsewhere in the curriculum.